Kamatoro64/dev-ops/nginx/README.md

 ### Sample nginx configuration
 There are two server configurations here:

-A reverse proxy that routes requests arrving on port 80 to a docker container listening on port 8080 of the host machine.
+* A reverse proxy that routes requests arrving on port 80 to a docker container listening on port 8080 of the host machine.
 Note that port 8080 of the host machine is mapped to port 80 of the docker container

-A load balanced configuration that routes traffic arriving on port 81 to 4 docker containers listening on port range 8081-8084.
-Notice that we are using a log_format directive "fishball" in the access_log directive to customise the output of the nginx access log.
+* A load balanced configuration that routes traffic arriving on port 81 to 4 docker containers listening on port range 8081-8084.

 ```
 worker_processes  1;